Human Frustration in Dog TrainingMay 7, 2021 2021-05-22 9:42

 Human frustration is based in our own lack of reinforcement.
 Our reinforcement is the dog doing what we want, and if that does not happen for too long we are not happy.
 So what is a smart way to reinforce ourselves?
 Ask the dog for behaviors we know he can do.
 It can be as easy as sit-stand-down or a retrieve.
 It will give you and the dog some much needed rewards.

-Walking away is probably the solution I pick the most often for myself.
+The solution I pick the most often for myself is probably walking away.
 If I cannot seem to get anywhere in a training session, my dog gets a handful of treats for free and we go for a walk instead.

 Nobody can be frustrated on a nice walk – and the emotion the dog will remember from the session is joy over cookies and an adventure, not frustration.